UNINETTSigma2/documentation/nird_archive/search-guide.md

 - AND / OR buttons: combine conditions with logical operators.
 - Grouping with parentheses (): group conditions to control evaluation order.

-Note that you need to click on "Add condition" in order to buid the query and then click "Search" to run it.
+Note that you need to click on "Add condition" in order to build the query and then click "Search" to run it.
 As you add condition the query  is displayed as a string (e.g. creator_name:"Ada Lovelace" AND title:"NorESM") and is also reflected in the URL, making it easy to bookmark or share.

 You can build complex queries by combining multiple conditions using AND, OR, and parentheses for grouping.